What is Preload on Mountain Bike Suspension and How Does It Work?

 Mountain bike riders can adjust preload to make their bike more comfortable or more responsive on the trails.
 Typically, more preload creates a stiffer suspension while less preload results in a softer ride.
 The goal is to find the right amount of preload that balances comfort and performance for the rider’s specific needs.
 Preload can also be affected by the rider’s weight, riding style, and terrain, so it is important to fine-tune adjustments to ensure optimal performance on the trail.

-Read Also: How to Fix Noisy Disc Brakes on Your Mountain Bike like a Pro!
+Read Also: How to Successfully Jump Table Tops on a Mountain Bike

 The Role of Preload in Mountain Bike Suspension Systems